 For many children living in El Salvador, Guatemala and Honduras, school is a very dangerous place.
 Violent gangs are known to target schools, bullying students, stealing their money, issuing threats and creating a climate of fear.
 As a result, many students stop attending class or begin to behave aggressively or even choose to join a gang.

-UNICEF has been working for years with municipal governments and schools in the Northern Triangle countries to break that cycle of violence, by creating and supporting safe spaces where kids can engage in educational and vocational activities, free from fear of gangs and gang-related threats.
+UNICEF has been working for years with municipal governments and schools in Central America to break that cycle of violence, by creating and supporting safe spaces where kids can engage in educational and vocational activities, free from fear of gangs and gang-related threats.
 UNICEF Honduras offers skills training, cultural and arts programs to help empower adolescents.
 With partner Mujeres en las Artes, the country office runs communities programs in 12 of the country's most violent municipalities, engaging thousands of children, adolescents and adults.

 UNICEF programs also provide targeted support to strengthen national and local child protection systems to protect children from different forms of violence.
-In response to a report that showed widespread use of corporal punishment and its negative impact on children's emotional development, UNICEF recently launched a program in Honduras that teaches nonviolent methods of discipline to parents, teachers and community leaders, which is helping to end the practice.
+In response to a report that showed widespread use of corporal punishment and its negative impact on children's emotional development, UNICEF launched a program in Honduras that teaches nonviolent methods of discipline to parents, teachers and community leaders, which is helping to end the practice.

 Reintegrating return migrants and displaced families

 For many refugees and asylum seekers, the journey ends with apprehension and detention in Mexico or the U.S. Nearly 64,000 migrants from Central America, including 11,000 women and children, were returned from the two countries between January and April 2018 alone — a 39 percent increase over the same period the previous year.